ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-rds.md

 tags: [aws, rds, soluarch]
 ---
 {% include JB/setup %}
+DB do not require a port number or protocol.

 ## RDS
 Transactional Storage Engines are recommended for durability.
 RDS instances without Multi-AZ don't perform as well as those that are - backups, restores and all housekeeping activities are performed on the secondary instance.
 Backups are stored on S3.
 Restoration only works for the default DB parameter and security groups are associated with the instance you will likely need to setup the DB default parameters and security groups.
 You maybe can change storage engine - if they are related.

 Deleting an RDS instance deletes ALL the automated backups... but not the manual ones. =>>"I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available."

 A backup retention period of zero days will disable automated backups for this DB Instance.
 Restores manifest themselves as a new RDS instance with a new endpoint.
 Encryption uses KMS.
 "Restore to point in Time" option allows you to pinpoint a time to restore from.

-RDS security groups do not require a port number or protocol.
+### Security

+Encryption at rest must be setup at instance create time and uses KMS keys.
+Once enabled, EVERYTHING is encrypted which might cause a problem with cross region replications and snapshots seeing that KMS keys are region specific.
+The keys can't be changed after installation.
+All RDS instance types support encryption at rest.

+Oracle and MS SQL Server support Transparent Data Encryption.
+Oracle does NOT integrate with KMS but will work with CloudHSM.
+SQL Server requires a key but that key is managed by RDS after enabling TDE.

+Encryption in Transit - every RDS instance includes a SSL Certificate.

 ### Multi-AZ failover
 A multi-AZ failover process is key in the event of an AZ failure but is NOT a scaling solution.
 Multi-AZ systems are setup within the same region - that would be obvious from the name.